kyma-project/kyma/docs/03-tutorials/00-application-connectivity/ac-03-register-manage-services.md

 ## Register a service

 1. To register a service with a Basic Authentication-secured API, follow this template to prepare the request body.
-Optionally, you can export it as an environment variable:
+For convenience, export it as an environment variable:

    >**NOTE:** Follow the [tutorial](ac-04-register-secured-api.md) to learn how to register APIs secured with different security schemes or protected against cross-site request forgery (CSRF) attacks.